Reine Adélaïde Alapini-Gansou

 Alapini-Gansou was a member of the United Nations International Commission of Inquiry on the post-election violence in Côte d'Ivoire from April to June 2011.
 She served as the head of the Human Rights Component of the International African Support Mission in Mali (MISMA) and for MISAHEL from 2013 to 2014.
 From 2016 to 2017, she was a member of the Mission of Inquiry on human rights violations in Burundi.
 Her work in these missions exposed her to the realities of the poor and other dimensions of human rights especially in conflict and post-conflict situations in Africa.
 During her mission as head of the human rights observers’ component in Mali, she stated that ‘political actors must at all times integrate into their debates the interests and rights of populations who remain the innocent victims of their conflicts and who pay the heavy price.’

 Alapini-Gansou’s commitment to her work has earned her certificates from around the world, including from the International Development Law Organization in Rome, Italy; International Criminal Justice Law; the Pearson Peacekeeping Centre, the René Cassin Institute, to mention a few.
-She also has membership in a number of national and international organizations including the National Commission for Codification and Legislation in Benin, the International Criminal Bar, the International Association of Defence Lawyers, the Women Lawyers of Benin, the Women in Law and Development in Africa (WILDAF) and AFJB (Female Lawyers association of Benin).
-She has acted in her capacity as an expert and consultant for the United Nations in particular UNAIDS and WHO on a number of occasions.
+She also has membership in several national and international organizations including the National Commission for Codification and Legislation in Benin, the International Criminal Bar, the International Association of Defence Lawyers, the Women Lawyers of Benin, the Women in Law and Development in Africa (WILDAF) and AFJB (Female Lawyers Association of Benin).
+She has acted in her capacity as an expert and consultant for the United Nations in particular UNAIDS and WHO on several occasions.
 She has also demonstrated leadership by anchoring the ABDD (Benin Association for Development Law) in human rights activities associated with HIV issues.
-As a result of her leadership, the ABDD has had several collaborations with international organisations such as UNAIDS, Plan International and OCAL/ALCO.
+As a result of her leadership, the ABDD has had several collaborations with international organizations such as UNAIDS, Plan International, and OCAL/ALCO.
 She handed over her leadership position with the ABDD in 2016.

 Her publications include: